mpicione/picione-portfolio/Call Center Manager Portfolio/Business Projects/Design Thinking Workshop/README.md

 ### Convert Needs to Requirements

-INSERT HANDWRITTEN CONVER NEEDS TO REQUIREMENTS WORKSHEET
+INSERT HANDWRITTEN CONVERT NEEDS TO REQUIREMENTS WORKSHEET

 #### Define Best Practices Not Utilized in Workshop: